taichimaeda/cel-ts/README.md

 [ChromeGG/cel-js](https://github.com/ChromeGG/cel-js) is a TypeScript CEL interpreter useful for experimentation, but it reads more like a proof-of-concept than a production-grade engine.
 It does not target full CEL feature parity and lacks the pipeline features (type checking, environments, conformance testing, and tooling) that official implementations treat as baseline.

 [marcbachmann/cel-js](https://github.com/marcbachmann/cel-js) is an alternative JavaScript CEL interpreter.
-It emphasizes fast evaluation and includes a type checker, but it does not cover conformance tests or [cel-go](https://github.com/google/cel-go) compatible interface, making it challenging for production adoption.
+It emphasises fast evaluation and includes a type checker, but it does not cover conformance tests or [cel-go](https://github.com/google/cel-go) compatible interface, making it challenging for production adoption.

 Both [ChromeGG/cel-js](https://github.com/ChromeGG/cel-js) and [marcbachmann/cel-js](https://github.com/marcbachmann/cel-js) are MIT licensed, yet they derive from official implementations and incorporate parts of [cel-spec](https://github.com/google/cel-spec) artifacts (e.g., `langdef.md`), which are Apache-2.0 licensed.
-This licensing mismatch can be a concern for business use.
+This licencing mismatch can be a concern for business use.

 [taichimaeda/cel-ts](https://github.com/taichimaeda/cel-ts) tracks official CEL implementations ([cel-go](https://github.com/google/cel-go), [cel-cpp](https://github.com/google/cel-cpp), [cel-java](https://github.com/google/cel-java)) and provides the complete workflow: parsing, type checking, optimisation, evaluation, conformance tests, and tooling.
 If you need a production-grade CEL engine in the JS/TS ecosystem, `cel-ts` is the practical choice.

-Please note that [taichimaeda/cel-ts](https://github.com/taichimaeda/cel-ts) prioritized completeness and a full CEL toolchain as the initial goal, with performance tuning planned next.
+Please note that [taichimaeda/cel-ts](https://github.com/taichimaeda/cel-ts) prioritised completeness and a full CEL toolchain as the initial goal, with performance tuning planned next.
 The benchmarks are provided for transparency, not as a performance-first target today.

 | Capability | taichimaeda/cel-ts | ChromeGG/cel-js | marcbachmann/cel-js |
 | --- | --- | --- | --- |